ZhuoyanTao/SetUpChatGPTAPI/README.md

   Replace myenv with the name of your virtual environment.

 _Congratulations on setting up everything we need, now let's get to the meat!_

  ## Steps

-   **1.Activate the virtual environment**
+  **1. Activate the virtual environment**
   Before you start using the virtual environment, you need to activate it.
 You can do this with the following command:
+  (notice (base) on the very left of your command line part, this should change to the name of your conda environment after running the following command
   ```bash
   conda activate myenv
   ```
   Replace myenv with the name of your virtual environment (that you created in the "Create a virtual environment" section).

-  Note: The above instructions assume that the user is on macOS and the version of Python they are installing via Anaconda is Python 3.7.
-Please replace the Anaconda installer filename with the appropriate version for your system.
-If the users are on a different operating system, you might need to adjust the instructions accordingly.

   **2. Install the OpenAI Python client**